kalpaj12/Direct-Connext/README.md

 # Direct-Connext
-Similar to DC++, with chat integration, written in JAVA
+Similar to DC++ written in JAVA

+Change "localhost" to serverip in client-side
+Compile with javac *.java
+run ServerGUI and ClientGUI.